Humanitarian Crisis in Numbers (2011 – 2018)

 - 19 civilians killed in attacks on healthcare in 2017, including seven children

 Denying access to health care as a tool of war is illegal according to international law, yet it has become a hallmark of the Syrian crisis.
-In 2017, the people of Syria faced continued attacks on healthcare and civilian infrastructure, leading to loss of life, loss of access to healthcare, and attrition of skilled health care workers.
+The people of Syria continue to be subjected to systematic attacks on healthcare and civilian infrastructure, leading to loss of life, loss of access to healthcare, and attrition of skilled health care workers.

 The ongoing conflict in Syria, coupled with the systematic targeting of healthcare, have left millions of Syrians with little to no access to humanitarian aid.